 Prerequisite: Math 161 or permission of the instructor

 This course is a rigorous calculus-based introduction to the foundations of electricity, magnetism, and waves, intended for students majoring in science or engineering.
 Our emphasis will be on identifying, understanding, and applying the fundamental principles of electric fields and potentials, basic circuits, magnetic fields, and electromagnetic waves.
 Not open to students with credit for Phys 152.
 Taught in the fall semester.

 Prerequisite: Phys 131 or 151, Math 162 or permission of instructor

 An accelerated calculus-based introduction to the foundations of classical mechanics and thermodynamics, this course is intended for students majoring in science or engineering; a foundation on which an understanding of physics, physical chemistry, or engineering can be built.
 Topics include dynamics; conservation laws for linear momentum, angular momentum, and energy; mechanical oscillations and waves; and thermodynamics.
 A course satisfying degree requirements in all B.S. or A.B. degree programs.
+Counts toward the Natural Sciences Unit of the Common Course of Study.
 Not open to students with credit for Phys 131.
 Taught in spring semester each year.

 Prerequisite: Math 161

 An accelerated calculus-based introduction to the study of physics for science and engineering majors; a foundation on which an understanding of physics, physical chemistry, or engineering can be built.
 Topics include electrostatics, electric currents, magnetostatics, induction, electromagnetic waves, ray optics, interference, and diffraction.
 A course satisfying degree requirements in all B.S. or A.B. degree programs.
 Counts toward the Natural Sciences Unit of the Common Course of Study.
 Not open to students with credit for Phys 133.
 Taught in fall semester each year.